alexfernandez/alexfernandez.github.io/2017/origins-language.md

 at least until 50 kya,
 probably later.

-The monosyllabic era is still alive and well in many languages.
+The monosyllabic era might seem to be still alive and well in many languages.
 Many Sino-Tibetan languages in particular have monosyllabic morphemes.
 But [Michaud (2012)](#ref14)
 refers that these monosyllables are often the result of compacting longer words, and therefore not a direct descendent of monosyllabic languages.

-### Polysyllabic Words
+### Polysyllables

 An immediate extension of two consonant words are three consonant words.

-A language with 12 consonants and three vowels allows combinations:
+A language with 12 consonants and three vowels allows the following combinations:
 12 𝛫, 444 𝛫𝛢𝛫, and 15552 𝛫𝛢𝛫𝛢𝛫,
 for a total of 16008 combinations.
 A gain of more than an order of magnitude over monosyllabic words.